 To inspire service to our community, OΔK hosts a National Day of Service each year.
 In 2021, OΔK’s National Day of Service was held Thursday, April 8.
 Check out the inspiring stories of leadership and service here.

-This year, we are also recommending some virtual ways to be engaged in service activities:
+We continue to recommend virtual ways to be engaged in service activities.

 - Give blood.
 Click here to make an appointment.

 - Support local small businesses.
 Order take-out from your favorite restaurant, buy a gift certificate to use later, or shop online with a local business.

 - Clean out your food pantry, and share it with your local food bank if you are able.

 - Send letters of support to individuals who are in nursing and assisted living homes in your town.